Hōsui-Susukino Station

 Hōsui-Susukino Station (豊水すすきの駅) is a Sapporo Municipal Subway in Chūō-ku, Sapporo, Hokkaido, Japan.
 The station number is H09.

 The station is situated relatively close to Susukino on the Namboku Line and the Sapporo Streetcar, but there are no free transfers between the two stations.

 The first retail store, a Lawson, was opened in the station on January 31, 2019, after the station's Lawson kiosk was closed in July 2015.

 Platforms

+History

+The station opened on 2 December 1988 coinciding with the opening of the Toho Line from Sakaemachi Station to this station.
+At the time of opening, Hosui-Susukino Station was the southern terminus of the Toho Line.

+When the Toho Line was extended south in 1994, Fukuzumi Station became the new southern terminus of the Toho Line.